What Can You Do With a Social Work Degree?

 Master’s Degree in Social Work

-A master’s in social work qualifies you for social work licensure in all states.
+A master's in social work is for learners seeking clinical licensure.
 This degree typically requires extensive coursework in topics like family counseling, human development, and clinical social work theory and practice.
-Concentrations may include substance use counseling, school social work, and medical social work.
+Concentrations may include substance abuse counseling, school social work, or medical social work.

-Whether you earn your MSW online or on campus, a master of social work takes two years to complete and requires extensive field experience that aligns with local state requirements for clinical licensure.
-A master’s degree is a minimum requirement for many social work positions, especially for careers in private practice.
+Whether you earn your MSW online or on campus, a master of social work takes two years to complete and has extensive field experience requirements, aligned with local state requirements for clinical licensure.
+A master's degree is a minimum requirement for many social work positions, especially for careers in private practice.

 Doctoral Degree in Social Work